GopalkrishaRao/PracticeProjects/QandA/Web_Dev_questions/html.md

 |---|---|---|
 | `<h1>`  | My First Heading  |  `</h1>` |

+* **HTML tags** are used to define the structure and elements of a webpage.
+* They are composed of angle brackets (< >) and typically come in pairs: an opening tag and a closing tag.
+*  The opening tag indicates the beginning of an element, and the closing tag denotes the end of that element.
+* Tags are used to mark up and describe the content of a webpage so that web browsers can interpret and display it correctly.

 * Some HTML elements have no content (like the `<br>` element).
 These elements are called empty elements.
 #